 - Convenient payback options.
 Instant personal loans have convenient payback options such as direct debit or deductions from your pay so you still have money in your account for your regular expenses.

 - No interest.
 As mentioned above, instant personal loans do not attract interest.
 This can obviously save you money when it comes time to make repayments.

 - Limit on fees.
 The fees charged will vary depending on how much you borrow and the financial provider you go with.
 However, the government has imposed limits on fees for loans of this nature to protect you.

 - Higher fees and charges.
 Instant personal loans tend to attract higher fees and charges than other types of credit.
 It’s best to check directly with your provider to get an idea of the potential charges.

 - Maximum of $2,000.
 Small amount loans have a maximum borrowing limit of $2,000.
 If you need more than this amount, this loan may not be for you and you should seek other credit options.

 - Short payback period.
-Instant personal loans must be paid off within periods between 16 days and one year.
-This can be a challenge if you are having long-term money problems, so it’s important to keep this time frame in mind.
+Instant personal loans must be paid off within periods between 16 days and 1 year.
+This can be a challenge if you are having long-term money problems, so it’s important to keep this timeframe in mind.

 Things to avoid with instant personal loans

 - Fees and charges.
 Instant personal loans attract higher fees and charges than other loan options.
-Do your research first on all the credit providers who provide this loan.
-Determine which lender has the best fees and charges and select the option right for you.
-Be aware of the range of fees you may be liable to pay upfront to avoid unexpected costs.
+You should research all credit providers who provide this type of loan to determine which lender has the best fees and charges and find the option right for you.
+Be aware of the different fees and charges you may be liable to pay upfront to avoid unexpected costs.

 - Poor credit risk.
 Applying too many times for an instant personal loan can potentially damage your credit rating.
 Receiving an instant personal loan is also up to the discretion of the financial advisor who must lend money responsibly.